-Measure Background/Rationale Regulation Impact of Measure Measures to address household indebtedness Promote responsible financial behavior among borrowers and credit providers [2011 Mar]: Stricter credit card requirements The minimum income eligibility for new cardholders is set at MYR24,000 per annum with minimum age of 21 years; Cardholders earning ≤MYR36,000 per annum can only hold credit cards from at most two issuers and the maximum credit limit extended to a cardholder shall not exceed twice monthly income per issuer [2011 Feb]: Capital risk-weights were raised to 100 percent for mortgages with LTVs exceeding 90 percent and were also raised for personal loans with a tenure of more than 5 years.
-[2012 Jan]: Issued guidelines on responsible financing and the The measures have contributed to the moderation in household debt, while credit-induced speculative purchases have been in check.
+Measure Background/Rationale Regulation Impact of Measure Measures to address Promote responsible • [2011 Mar]: The measures have household indebtedness financial behavior among borrowers and credit providers Stricter credit card requirements The minimum income eligibility for new cardholders is set at MYR24,000 per annum with minimum age of 21 years; Cardholders earning ≤MYR36,000 per annum can only hold credit cards from at most two issuers and the maximum credit limit extended to a cardholder shall not exceed twice monthly income per issuer [2011 Feb]: Capital risk-weights were raised to 100 percent for mortgages with LTVs exceeding 90 percent and were also raised for personal loans with a tenure of more than 5 years.
+[2012 Jan]: Issued guidelines on responsible financing and the contributed to the moderation in household debt, while credit-induced speculative purchases have been in check.
 Ensure prudent expansion of credit to households computation of debt service ratios (DSR) based on a borrower's net income.
-[2013 Jul]: Maximum financing tenure of 10 years for personal financing and 35 years for the purchase of residential and non-residential properties Prohibition on offering of pre-approved unsolicited personal financing products, and new personal financing products or variations to existing products must receive prior approval from the Bank Address property market speculation Promote sustainable property market and curb speculative activities Curb speculative activities in [2010 Nov]: Maximum loan-to-value ratio of 70 percent for the third and above outstanding housing loan for individuals [2011 Dec]: Maximum loan-to-value ratio of 60 percent on housing loans by non-individuals/corporates [2013 Nov]: Prohibit financial institutions from financing new development projects and end-purchases of properties with elements of interest capitalization schemes (ICS), including developer interest bearing schemes (DIBS) or any permutations thereof [2010] onwards: the property market and The RPGT has been adjusted since 2010: Disposal RPGT rates (percent)
+[2013 Jul]: Maximum financing tenure of 10 years for personal financing and 35 years for the purchase of residential and non-residential properties Prohibition on offering of pre-approved unsolicited personal financing products, and new personal financing products or variations to existing products must receive prior approval from the Bank Address property market speculation Promote sustainable property market and curb speculative activities [2010 Nov]: Maximum loan-to-value ratio of 70 percent for the third and above outstanding housing loan for individuals [2011 Dec]: Maximum loan-to-value ratio of 60 percent on housing loans by non-individuals/corporates [2013 Nov]: Prohibit financial institutions from financing new development projects and end-purchases of properties with elements of interest capitalization schemes (ICS), including developer interest bearing schemes (DIBS) or any permutations thereof Curb speculative activities in the property market and [2010] onwards: o The RPGT has been adjusted since 2010: Disposal RPGT rates (percent)